 AAA Editor Notes

-Guided tours average 2.5 hours, include 1 mile of hiking with a 200-foot elevation gain and depart at 9:30, 10:30, 1 and 2.
+Guided tours average 2.5 hours and include 1 mile of hiking with a 200-foot elevation gain.
 Water, sturdy shoes, hats and sunscreen are advised.
-The only self-guiding tour is a barrier-free trail.

 Guided tours are available.
 Time: Allow 2 hours, 30 minutes minimum.